On Air Now

 14. When leaving the practice rooms, always appear to be in a hurry

-Everyone needs to think you’re late (because you’ve been practicing so hard, obviously) for your next solo recital, symphony orchestra rehearsal, chamber ensemble meeting, string quartet concert, lesson for yourself, lesson you’re teaching or other musical commitment you may have.
+Everyone needs to think you’re late (because you’ve been practising so hard, obviously) for your next solo recital, symphony orchestra rehearsal, chamber ensemble meeting, string quartet concert etc.

 Optional but useful extras: